-I am not sure what was more scary the runners being out in the storm or them running in between cars on a main road.
+I am not sure what was scarier the runners being out in the storm or them running in between cars on the main road.
 One thing I have learned about Manila is traffic is crazy!
 It can take anywhere from 15 minutes to 3 hours to get someplace because traffic can get so crazy.

 Thankfully by early morning, we learned that the storm had made landfall north of Manila.
 It was listed as a category 2 storm for the Manila metro area.
 The roads were not flooded when I headed out and the wind damage didn’t look like it was too much.

 I found it really interesting that in Manila they put out a warning to fold up all of the billboards in the city.
 They are brought together almost like curtains and brought down so the storm doesn’t affect them.
 I had never heard of this happening before.

 Now we wait to see what is going to happen with a 2nd storm that is not quite in the Philippines radar system.
 It has been named Haima and the social media shares are a bit nerve-wracking.
 They show that this storm could become a super typhoon.

 I am honestly not sure I want to google what it means to be a super typhoon.
 This category 2 storm was a bit nerve-wracking to deal with let alone something that has earned the title of a superstorm.